Giardiasis – symptoms and treatment

 Symptoms of the disease can vary in severity.
 They most often include:

-chronic giardiasis may develop .
+and indicate an acute course of infection.
+Following this (or completely independently), chronic giardiasis (so-called steatorrhea) may develop .
 Its symptoms are similar to those of the acute phase of the disease, but are milder and may recur periodically:

 Infection is very dangerous in children because in the short term it can lead to the development of serious complications, e.g. dehydration, electrolyte disturbances, and in the long term – malnutrition and growth retardation.